Skip to Content

 Thoroughly wash in warm, soapy water, then rinse in warm water and let dry.
 You can also use rubbing alcohol and a cotton ball.
 If you’re going to paint the inside, you’ll want to swirl some rubbing alcohol around on the inside and let dry.

-I really like to use Mod Podge to glue things to ornaments, like fabric, paper, or tissue paper.
-To add embellishments to painted or Mod Podge ornaments, I use craft glue.
+To add embellishments on top of paint or Mod Podge on the surface, I use craft glue.
 If it’s directly to the glass, I use E-6000 for the strongest bond.

 Christmas tree made with glass baubles